Zunaeed-Imran/Portal_for_doctors_react_project/README.md

 - Quick Access to Emergency Contacts.
 - Patient History Snapshot on Appointment Booking.
 - Procedure Notes Section.
-- Pre-Anesthesia Checklist.
+- Pre-Anesthesia Checklist. (what have to do for patient before Anesthesia)
 - Follow-up Reminder System.
+(2nd or 3rd time what i patient have to take with.)
-- Medication Reminder for Patients.
+- Medication Reminder for Patients.(remainder for medicin for patient)
-- Patient Preparation Instructions.
+- Patient Preparation Instructions. (for doctor next meet what patient have to prepare)